 3. The Nintendo DSi supports .3gp on an SD card.

-Note: If your devices are not supporting playing 3GP files, you can use open source software FFmpeg or WinX Free Video Converter to convert (encoded and decoded) it to MP4, AVI etc. mainstream formats.
+Note: If your devices are not supporting playing 3GP files, you can use open source software FFmpeg or WinX HD Video Converter Deluxe to convert (encoded and decoded) it to MP4, AVI etc. mainstream formats.

 All in one: a fast video/audio/DVD converter, a video editor, a video compressor, a video recorder, and YouTube video downloader.
 It helps cut, crop, merge, adjust, and process (4K) videos with Full Hardware Acceleration.